jonnonz1/nz-statute-book/acts/public/1966/airport-authorities-act-1966.md

   - **lease** includes any form of tenancy and a licence to occupy or use any premises or appliance
   - **local authority** means a local authority within the meaning of the Local Government Act 2002
   - **Minister** means the Minister of Transport
-  - **security area** means an area of an airport that the Director has declared to be a security area under section 84 of the Civil Aviation Act 1990
+  - **security area** has the meaning given to that term in section 5 of the Civil Aviation Act 2023
   - **specified airport company** means an airport company that, in its last accounting period, received revenue that exceeded $10 million, or such other amount of revenue that the Governor-General may from time to time prescribe for the purposes of this definition by Order in Council (see subsection (2))
   - **specified passenger terminal activities** means the activities undertaken (including the facilities and services provided) in relation to aircraft passengers while those passengers are in a security area or areas of the relevant airport; and includes—but does not include the provision of any space for retail activities
     (a) the provision, within a security area or security areas of the relevant airport, of any 1 or more of the following: